hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-collection-tool/src/main/assemblies/content/readme.txt

 The tool writes log information to 3 log files located in the "logs" directory.
 1. consoleLog.log : all information printed to the console is also written to this file.
 This is where you can find historical information about past runs.
 2. restLog.log : all REST requests are stored in this log.
-3. lastSent.txt : this file contains only the ID of the last run that was sent to ALM Octane.
 3. lastSent_<endpointPairID>.txt : A text file containing the ID of the last test run that was sent to ALM Octane.
    This ID is used for the <startFromId>LAST_SENT</startFromId>  filter option.
    The tools saves one file for each pair of ALM project -> ALM Octane workspace for which the tool sent results.